jackyfanyue/learngit/readme.txt

-t is a version control system.
+t is a version control system addji.
-Git is free software.
+Git is free software add sange333.